0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 An Optimizoor always tries to make sure that if a transaction is going to revert then it should revert as early as possible.
 When a transaction reverts the user pays gas up until the revert was executed, not afterwards.
 It is also good practice to follow the [Checks-Effects-Interactions Pattern](https://docs.soliditylang.org/en/v0.6.11/security-considerations.html#use-the-checks-effects-interactions-pattern), so, naturally, these checks should be happening near the top of a function anyways.
 If not, make sure to move them where applicable.

 ### Costly Checks
-The outcome of some conditions can be known without being executed and therefore do not need to be evaluated - including them would only increaes gas costs.
+The outcome of some conditions can be known without being executed and therefore do not need to be evaluated - including them would only increase gas costs.
 An example of this is the following check:
 ```
 if (x > 1000) {
     if (x > 500) {